pikvm/pikvm/docs/building_os.md

     ```shell
     [user@localhost os]$ make os
     ```
-!!! warning "If you get an error about failing to retriving a file, please edit the Makefile and remove "de3." from the repo path"
+!!! warning "If you get an error about failing to retrieving a file, please edit the Makefile and remove "de3." from the repo path"

 5. One of two actions:
     * Put SD card into card reader and install OS (**you should disable automounting beforehand**: `systemctl stop udisk2` or something like that):